BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Authentication

-Brightwell ReadyRemit uses the <a href="https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow" target="_blank">Client Credentials Flow</a> of the <a href="https://auth0.com/" target="_blank">Auth0</a> Platform for authentication:
+ReadyRemit uses the <a href="https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow" target="_blank">Client Credentials Flow</a> of the <a href="https://auth0.com/" target="_blank">Auth0</a> Platform for authentication:

 DIAGRAM